josevnz/SuricataLog/TUTORIAL.md

 #### Ask Suricata to run in offline mode using PCAP file for SUNNYSTATION

 It is a very convenient way to test Suricata, as we do not inject any traffic in our network and instead let Suricata 'ingest' the contents of the PCAP file directly, to test the rules.
-Also we redirect the logs to a separate location (by default the directory where you are running the 'offline' mode), so we don't pollute a live installation.
+Also, we redirect the logs to a separate location (by default the directory where you are running the 'offline' mode), so we don't pollute a live installation.

 [![asciicast](https://asciinema.org/a/SH8bo3pjpvRt4H617GoHbPdoK.svg)](https://asciinema.org/a/SH8bo3pjpvRt4H617GoHbPdoK)